Rainbow Theatre: Gradual change in focus from cinema to music venue: 1956–1971

-One-night concerts were held on the stage in the 1960s, with the building becoming one of the premier music venues in the capital.
 The Beatles' Christmas Show ran from 24 December 1963 to 11 January 1964.

-It was at this theatre that Jimi Hendrix first burnt a guitar, with the collusion of his manager Chas Chandler and a journalist from NME.
+It was at this theatre that Jimi Hendrix first burned a guitar, with the collusion of his manager Chas Chandler and a journalist from NME.
 Hendrix set fire to his Fender Stratocaster guitar on 31 March 1967, on the opening night of the Walker Brothers tour; Hendrix's burnt fingers required treatment in hospital.